PierreBreny/hewa/README.md

 ### `Weather per city`

-User can display the weather for a specific city
+User can display the weather for a specific city.

 ### `System conversion`

 The data comes in Imperial System measurements.
-A toggle to change the data from Imperial System to Metric System
+A toggle to change the data from Imperial System to Metric System has been implemented.

 ### `Change city`